 Benefits to the successful candidate

-• As part of The Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders, you will be part of an internationally recognized multidisciplinary research environment dedicated to reducing obesity and associated complications
+• As part of The Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders at the Charles Perkins Centre, you will be part of an internationally recognized multidisciplinary research environment dedicated to reducing obesity and associated complications

 • PhD candidates will be mentored for submission of a competitive application for an Australian Postgraduate Award or a University Postgraduate Award (APA/UPA, for domestic students) or an equivalent award for international students.
 Further details.